osrf-migration/vrx-wiki/tutorials/vrx_tasks_2019.md

 The [vrx_gazebo/Task](https://bitbucket.org/osrf/vrx/src/default/vrx_gazebo/msg/Task.msg) status message includes:

-* task state {Initial, Ready, Running, Finished},
+* task state {Initial, Ready, Running, Finished}
-* current score and
+* current score
-* timing information.
+* timing information

-Details of the API are in the Technical Guide (link coming soon).
+Task status is published to `/vrx/task/info` (further details of the API are in the Technical Guide (link coming soon)).
 We recommend that you monitor the task status during simulation.
-For example, by running:
+One way to do this, for example, is to run:

 ```
 rostopic echo /vrx/task/info